pinskylab/laboratory/README.md

 ### [Michelle Stuart *Amphiprion clarkii* Lab Notebooks 2014-2020](https://pinskylab.github.io/laboratory/laboratory-notebooks/)

 Documenting each day's lab work and connecting sample IDs to extraction, digest, and ligation IDs for sequencing.
+For bioinformatcs on these samples, see the [genomics repo](https://github.com/pinskylab/genomics)